terem-andrewc/seek2jazz/README.md

 - Run `npm i` to install the project dependencies
 - Run `npx sls deploy` to deploy this stack to AWS

+### Setup Gmail Authorization Credentials
+- Use the
+- Paste Google Credentials for target email into AWS Parameter store

 ## Test your service

 This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
 The request body must be provided as `application/json`.
 The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.